-To graduate from a doctoral degree, you must write a dissertation.
+To graduate with a doctoral degree, you must write a dissertation.
 This is a document where you outline the findings from your research and prepared with support from a member of a school’s faculty.
 The dissertation must then be defended in front of a dissertation committee, who will analyze and scrutinize the research paper.

 Online Doctoral Degrees in Engineering Credit Requirements

 The number of credit hours required by a doctoral program varies between programs.
-Many programs require at least 90 hours of academic credit beyond a bachelor’s degree, or 60 hours beyond a master’s degree.
+Many programs require at least 90 hours of academic credit beyond a bachelor’s degree or 60 hours beyond a master’s degree.